 In this fast-moving world, project management has become one of the most important pillars that are helping businesses run without any glitch in their processes.
 Conflict Management is also a very big part of project management.
 Both small- and large-scale organizations around the world depend on project management systems to deliver their products/services successfully.
 Whether it is team workflow management or timing, these tools help to ensure that the processes flow in a hassle-free manner while achieving the desired goals.

-Despite the presence of different project management approaches, Agile is considered as one of the most practical and flexible software development mechanisms that exist today.
+Despite the presence of different project management approaches, Agile is considered one of the most practical and flexible software development mechanisms that exist today.
 It is capable of executing a variety of tasks.
 Let us find out what sets it apart from others.

 Here’s a brief comparison of Agile management and traditional project management software: